What is multichannel ticketing system?

 On an ideal day, your agent simply works and solves a question or a support request they receive from a customer.
 On most days though, it's rather chaotic for agents, receiving mounds of tickets from multiple customers, from various channels.
 An effective helpdesk ticketing software ensures that this process goes smoothly, stays error-free, and makes customer service easy for everyone involved.

 "According to a 2013 Forrester report, 42% of service agents are unable to efficiently resolve customer issues due to disconnected systems, archaic user interfaces, and multiple applications."

-A multichannel ticketing software collects all support tickets from different channels and organizes them in one tab.
+A multichannel ticketing system collects all support tickets from different channels and organizes them in one tab.
 This helps agents reply to all of them from the same tab.
 These channels include:

 Email : All your customer emails get pulled into a convenient interface where you can easily respond to them.
 This is the best way to handle customer service emails, even when you use several email addresses.

 Live chat : You can chat with customers to understand their concerns better, and give them more timely, personalized help.
-Help desk software helps you convert chats into tickets if the issue needs more detailed attention.
+Ticketing system software helps you convert chats into tickets if the issue needs more detailed attention.
+Learn more.